iansf/pstar/README.md

 Deletes items of self using a variety of potential indexing styles.

-Args:
+**Args:**

-  key: The key to index by.
+>    **`key`**: The key to index by.
-       The key can be applied to self directly as:
+>         The key can be applied to self directly as:
-         A list of ints: Deletes from self using those ints as indices.
+>           A list of ints: Deletes from self using those ints as indices.
-         A slice: Deletes from self based on the slice.
+>           A slice: Deletes from self based on the slice.
-         An int: Deletes the value at that index.
+>           An int: Deletes the value at that index.
-       The key can be applied to elements of self individually:
+>         The key can be applied to elements of self individually:
-         A generic list: Deletes from the elements of self using the elements of the key in order on the elements of self.
+>           A generic list: Deletes from the elements of self using the
+>                           elements of the key in order on the elements of
+>                           self.
-         A tuple when the elements of self can be indexed by tuple:
+>           A tuple when the elements of self can be indexed by tuple:
-                  Deletes from the elements of self by applying that tuple to each element of self.
+>                    Deletes from the elements of self by applying that tuple
+>                    to each element of self.
-         A tuple, otherwise:
+>           A tuple, otherwise:
-                  Deletes from the elements of self where each element gets each element in the key tuple deleted.
-E.g., `del foo[('bar', 'baz')]` deletes all `'bar'` and `'baz'` keys from each element of foo.
+>                    Deletes from the elements of self where each element gets
+>                    each element in the key tuple deleted.
+E.g.,
+>                    `del foo[('bar', 'baz')]` deletes all `'bar'` and `'baz'`
+>                    keys from each element of foo.
-         Anything else: Deletes the key from each of its elements.
+>           Anything else: Deletes the key from each of its elements.

-Returns:
+**Returns:**

-  self, in order to allow chaining through `pl.__delitem__(key).foo`.
+>    self, in order to allow chaining through `pl.__delitem__(key).foo`.

-Raises:
+**Raises:**

-  TypeError: If the key fails to be applied directly to self and fails to be
+>    **`TypeError`**: If the key fails to be applied directly to self and fails to be
-             applied to its elements individually.
+>               applied to its elements individually.